MicrosoftDocs/learn/learn-pr/azure-fundamentals/intro-to-azure-fundamentals/includes/what-is-microsoft-azure.md

 ## What can I do with Azure?

-Azure provides more than 100 services that enable you to do everything from running your existing applications on virtual machines to exploring new software paradigms, such as intelligent bots and mixed reality.
+Azure provides more than 100 services that enable you to do everything from running your existing applications on virtual machines, to exploring new software paradigms, such as intelligent bots and mixed reality.

 Many teams start exploring the cloud by moving their existing applications to virtual machines that run in Azure.
 Migrating your existing apps to virtual machines is a good start, but the cloud is much more than a different place to run your virtual machines.